Home > Replicating experimental results

 - The directory

-contains the source and a build of the Memalloy tool for generating (transactional) litmus tests - The directory
+memalloycontains the source and a build of the Memalloy tool for generating (transactional) litmus tests - The directory

-contains the source and a build of the herdtools7 suite, including a modifiedlitmus7
+herdtools7contains the source and a build of the herdtools7 suite, including a modifiedlitmus7tool for running (transactional) litmus tests

 Inside memalloy